-Once you are done using the ODBC object, you should call the .close() method on it in order to free the resources on the server side and close any still open database connections associated with the client:
+Once you are done using the ODBC session object, you should call the .close() method on the session object in order to free the resources on the server side and close any still open database connections associated with the client:

-'''

 ODBC.close()

-'''

-The ServerSession object will close itself at garbage collection time (ie. when all references to it have been removed from Python namespaces), however, it is not always clear when this happens, so closing the session explicitly is the preferred way to close the session.
+The ServerSession object will also close itself at garbage collection time (ie. when all references to it have been removed from Python namespaces), however, it is not always clear when this happens due to the way Python's garbage collection works, so closing the session explicitly is the preferred way to close the session.